Blog

 Another magical pill or a truly proven mechanism?
 Let's figure it out together!

-Статья-руководство for those who have faced invalidation of their diagnosis by family.
-The text explains why neurodivergence is often mistaken for laziness, how the metaphor of a «limited battery
+Article-guide for those who have faced invalidation of their diagnosis from family members.
+The text examines why neurodivergence is often mistaken for laziness, how the metaphor of a “limited battery” works

-Мои знакомые often ask me: what is it like to live with Autism?
-And how can I understand whether I have ASD?
+My acquaintances often ask me: what is it like to live with Autism?
+And how can you understand whether I have ASD?
 I thought about this for a long time, and so I decided to tell you my story, and maybe someone will see themselves in it.

 Article devoted to examining the true causes of procrastination, which are often mistaken for simple laziness.
 The author explains that behind the unwillingness to start tasks is not a lack of will, but emotional protection: the brain perceives the word “have to” as a threat, trying to shield us from the fear of failure and feelings of inadequacy.